susanpallmann/susanpallmanndesign.com/README.md

   ```

 ### styles.css
-This is the main stylesheet for the website's look.
+This is the main stylesheet for the website's theme, and where most changes should be made.